PepsiCo Q3 Results Top Estimates; Reinstates Core EPS Outlook Above Estimates

-PURCHASE (dpa-AFX) - Snack and beverage giant PepsiCo Inc. (PEP) on Thursday reported a 16 percent decline in net income for the third quarter, reflecting revenue growth on continued strength in its global snacks and food business and improvement in its global beverage business.
+PURCHASE (dpa-AFX) - Snack and beverage giant PepsiCo Inc. (PEP) on Thursday reported an increase in net income for the third quarter, reflecting revenue growth on continued strength in its global snacks and food business and improvement in its global beverage business.

 Both core earnings per share and net revenues for the quarter beat analysts' estimates.
 The company also reinstated its core earnings guidance for the full-year 2020, well above estimates.